cdaviss/online-survey-digital-trace-data/README.md

 2. Build the database of resume information.

     Navigate to your Firebase Console.
 From the "Build" drop-down menu on the left, select "Firestore Database."
 Click "Create Database."
 In the options you will select the location and the "secure rules."
 You can click "start in production mode."

-Then, to build the database, click "Start collection."
+   A general overview: when creating the database, you'll be creating "collections."
+Within each collection, you can add "documents" and within documents, you can add fields of various types.
+You will be creating two collections (one for `candidates` and one for `resume`).
+E.g., in the format shown below, `education a` is a document, and `degree` would be a field.

-   In "Document parent path," you enter two types of documents.
-The first type of document you create is `candidates.` Within the `candidates` collection, you can create as many candidates as you want.
+   Start by selecting "+ Start Collection" and name the collection ID `candidates` and choose "next."
+You will then be prompted to add a document ID, you could call this candidate a, for example.
+Within the `candidates` collection, you can create as many candidates as you want.
 Each candidate must have two fields: `isMan` (of type boolean) and `name` (of type string).
 The `isMan` field is used to determine pronouns shown in the resume.
+Set the values equal to the desired gender and name for each candidate.

-   The second type of document is `resume.` this will contain all resume information.
-Under "document ID", you enter each of the headers (e.g., `education a`, `education b`, `work 1a`, and so on).
+   The second type of collection is `resume.` this will contain all resume information.
+Under document ID, you enter each of the headers (e.g., `education a`, `education b`, `work box 1a`, and so on).
 Then, in the "fields", you enter the subheaders (e.g., `degree`, `duration`, `major`, and `university`).
 Each field should be of type "string."
 Within the values for `notes from initial phone screen` and `misc`, you can insert gendered words by including the options in square brackets.
 For example, `[his/her] spouse` would become `"his spouse"` or `"her spouse"`.
 The first option will be inserted for men candidates, and the second for women.

     Your database should have this format: